bcgov/EDUC-UMU/backend/README.md

 ## Database
 The main functionality of the backend is to provide easy to consume API endpoints that perform selects, inserts, and updates to an Oracle database.
 The database API endpoints are protected by a json-web-token authentication strategy that is authorized by a Red Hat SSO realm.

-## Authentication
+## Authentication and Authorization
 The authentication process for this application is done in two stages: authentication and authorization.
 The authentication step is triggered when a user attempts to login to the appliation.
 Authentication is done using OpenID Connect, which is a popular authentication protocol.
 When users login using IDIR they are issued a json-web-token (jwt) which is used later in the authorization step.

 For authorization, the UMU leverages the previously mentioned jwt.
-When a user tries to access a protected API endpoint, their jwt will be checked against the SSO realm to determine whether they have permission to view the requested resource.
+When a user tries to access a protected API endpoint, their JWT will be checked against its source (the SSO realm) to determine whether they have permission to view the requested resource.
+Using the JWT method is secure, since a JWT is immutable and signed by its source.

 For more information on setting up your own instance of Red Hat SSO, [click here](https://developer.gov.bc.ca/Requesting-a-SSO-Realm-to-be-created)